-By that time, Miguel Rodriguez already owns the Lotus watch brand.
+By that time, Miguel Rodriguez had already owned the Lotus watch brand.
 So, when he bought Festina, he created the Festina Lotus SA.
 It was renamed to Festina Group that’s known for the brands’ Swiss watches.

 The Festina Group is still headquartered in Barcelona, Spain.
 Meanwhile, its watches are manufactured in Barcelona and Toledo.
 Furthermore, around five million of its watches are already being sold every year in 90 different countries.

 Festina, in particular, has gained wide popularity around Europe, particularly in Italy, Spain, and France.
 It is recognized for its chronographs that are sporty yet elegantly designed.

 The Armand Basi brand started in 1948 as a knitting company in Barcelona established by Armand and his brother Josep Basi.
 Ten years after, it grew as a large textiles company with a factory in Balcells Street in Barcelona.

 Armand Basi, from around 1961 to 1962, became exposed in the fashion industry when it became the exclusive manufacturer and distributor of Lacoste products in Spain.